 The Security Intelligence policy gives you an early opportunity to drop unwanted traffic based on source/destination IP address or destination URL.
 Any allowed connections are still evaluated by access control policies and might eventually be dropped.
 You must enable the Threat license to use Security Intelligence.

-- On the Devices & Services page, select the Firepower Threat Defense (FTD) device for which you are going to create or edit a Security Intelligence policy.
+- Select the Firepower Threat Defense (FTD) device for which you are going to create or edit a security intelligence policy.

 - In the Management pane at the right, click Policy.